Superelliptic curves with minimal weighted moduli height: Preliminaries

-Let $k[x, y]$ be the polynomial ring in two variables and $V_d$ denote the $(d+1)$-dimensional subspace of $k[x, y]$ consisting of homogeneous polynomials $f(x, y)$ of degree $d$.
-Elements in $V_d$ are called \textit{binary forms} of degree $d$. $GL_2(k)$ acts as a group of automorphisms on $k[x, y] $ as follows:
+Let $k[x, y]$ be the polynomial ring in two variables and $V_d (k)$ denote the $(d+1)$-dimensional subspace of $k[x, y]$ consisting of homogeneous polynomials $f(x, y)$ of degree $d$.
+Elements in $V_d$ are called \textit{binary forms} of degree $d$.
+The general linear group $\GL_2(k)$ acts as a group of automorphisms on $k[x, y] $.